Alexander Enbert

 Alexander Yuryevich Enbert (Александр Юрьевич Энберт; born 17 April 1989) is a Russian retired pair skater.
 With Natalya Zabiyako, he was the 2019 World bronze medalist, 2018 European bronze medalist, 2018 Grand Prix of Helsinki champion, 2018 NHK Trophy champion, 2016 Rostelecom Cup silver medalist, and three-time Russian national medalist.

 From 2010 to 2014, he competed with Katarina Gerboldt.
 The pair placed fourth at the 2011 European Championships.

 Personal life

-On 29 February 2020 three days after the retirement he married his longtime girlfriend Alesya Danchyuk in Saint Petersburg.
+On 29 February 2020, three days after the retirement, Ebert married his longtime girlfriend Alesya Danchyuk in Saint Petersburg.

 Early career

 Early in his career, Enbert skated with Viktoria Kazantseva.
 The pair placed 12th at the 2006 World Junior Championships.

 In 2007, Enbert began a partnership with Ksenia Ozerova, coached by Oksana Kazakova.
 During the 2008–09 season, they won silver and bronze medals on the Junior Grand Prix series.
 This qualified them for the Junior Grand Prix Final, however, they withdrew after the short program.
 They made their senior international debut at the 2008 Cup of Russia, where they placed 5th.
 They were given a berth to the 2009 World Championships after Lubov Iliushechkina / Nodari Maisuradze withdrew due to injury.
 They finished 24th at the event.

 The following season, Ozerova/Enbert won silver at the 2009 Cup of Nice, finished 8th at the 2009 Skate Canada International and 6th at Russian senior nationals.
 They split up at the end of the season.